-Mercer IS screens and monitors listed portfolios for high-severity ESG-related incidents as flagged according to the UN Global Compact ("UNGC") Principles that relate to human rights, labour, environment, and corruption issues, as identified by our appointed external ESG research provider.
-In response to identified incidents, we will engage with the managers owning those companies and seek their views on the risk, return and reputation implications as well as engagement insights on the issue.
+Diversity, Equity and Inclusion is also a specific stewardship priority for Mercer IS, as we believe diverse teams lead to better decision-making, are therefore engage with appointed managers to promote stronger gender diversity across the key decision makers (KDMs) of their teams.
+Mercer IS screens and monitors listed portfolios for high-severity ESG-related incidents as flagged according to the UN Global Compact ("UNGC") Principles that relate to human rights, labour, environment and corruption issues, as identified by our appointed external ESG research provider.
+In response to identified incidents, we will engage with the managers holding those companies and seek their views on the risk, return and reputation implications as well as engagement insights on the issue.

-Via our appointed investment managers, collaborative initiatives and/or directly, we may also engage with regulators, governments, and other policy makers to recommend changes or express views on sustainable investment regulatory regimes or policy positions where this is deemed important to protect the rights, or enhance the interests, of our investors.
+Via our appointed investment managers, collaborative initiatives and/or directly, we may also engage with regulators, governments and other policy makers to recommend changes or express views on sustainable investment regulatory regimes or policy positions where this is deemed important to protect the rights, or enhance the interests, of our investors.